-As the Head Trainer of G-Train Fitness and with years of personal training experience, Garry Matthews has established himself as one of the top personal trainers and fitness consultants in Los Angeles.
+As CEO of G-Train Fitness and with years of personal training experience, Garry Matthews has established himself as one of the top personal trainers and fitness consultants in Los Angeles.
 Well versed in a variety of disciplines, Garry provides his clients with a wide range of training options based on each individual’s goals.

 His utilization of unique training exercises differentiates him from most other personal trainers.
 His ability to combine your normal, everyday gym exercises with drills that you might see on the basketball court or the football field present you with the ultimate workout.
 Not only that, but Garry’s broad range of experience in all levels of athletics and fitness allows him to be that ALL-IN-ONE trainer that can prepare you for almost anything.
 Instead of having to deal with multiple trainers for weight lifting or running or basketball, you have ONE that can help you train for all.